 The answer is (very nearly) – anywhere!
 The two main areas of the country that travellers go to are somewhere along the coastline and its islands (and seeing as Croatia’s coastline is just under 1,800km/1,200 miles long, there’s plenty of it to visit), or Zagreb, the capital.

-There’s really no bad place to go if looking to visit Croatia…just perhaps unsuitable for your wishes!
+There’s really no bad place to go if you are looking to visit Croatia…just perhaps unsuitable for your wishes!
 If you’re looking for peace and quiet and want to be away from it all, don’t choose the clubbing hotspot that is Novalja on the island of Pag.
 Likewise, if you do want party central, one of the smaller, more tranquil islands isn’t quite going to cut the mustard.

-The long coastline obviously has its own distinct areas, each with its own special characteristics and features.
-Istria, in the north, has a strong Italian influence; Dalmatia, around Split and where the majority of the the most popular Croatian islands are, has much to see and do and with great travel connections.
+Istria, in the north, has a strong Italian influence; Dalmatia, around Split and where the majority of the most popular Croatian islands are, has much to see and do and great travel connections.
 Dubrovnik is obviously one of Croatia’s star attractions although, being right at the southern end of the coast, can be quite far to get to and from.
 Other areas, such as the Kvarner Riviera or North Dalmatia, are lovely in their own right though not as well known – perfect for those looking for something a little different.

 If you’re considering Croatia as a holiday destination, and are trying to make your mind up about where to go, the best advice would be to read up on the destination.
 Obviously check out the info on this website, but also elsewhere – even sneaking a look at guidebooks in your local bookstore is quite useful.
 Read up on the most popular destinations, and see if any particular place especially takes your fancy.

 Your destination in Croatia may also be dictated by how easy it is to reach from the UK!
-Luckily, there are now many flights operating during summer, but do see our Flights to Croatia section for information on which airlines fly where and where from.
+Luckily, there are now many flights operating during summer but do see our Flights to Croatia section for information on which airlines fly where and where from.

 Alternatively, you could take a look at what destinations travel companies are offering to see if you like the look at anything – see our Croatia Holidays section as a start.